 What if I do not know the location of the person or company I want to sue?

-We can help with locating a people.
-We can also help with locating a company if you are not finding them on the OR Secretary of States website.
+We can help with locating people.
+We can also help with locating a company if you are not finding them on the OR Secretary of State website.
 Do not fill out a request form if you do not have the address.
 An address will need to be found before moving forward with a small claims.

 Does the Defendant have to live in Oregon?

-No we can Serve them with papers at any location in the USA.
+No, we can Serve them with papers at any location in the USA.

 Do I have to live in Oregon?